 - Seattle Parks Commission, Chair, 2005 - 2009

 - University of Washington Board of Regents, Student Regent, 2001 - 2002

 - Washington State Bar Association, Legislative Committee and Task Force on Cost of Civil Litigation

 - American Bar Association, Member, House of Delegates

 - Repeatedly recognized by The Best Lawyers in America in the fields of Bankruptcy & Creditor Debtor Rights/Insolvency & Reorganization Law, Commercial Litigation, Litigation - Bankruptcy, Litigation - Real Estate, and Real Estate Law, most recently in 2021.

-- Named a Super Lawyer by Washington Super Lawyers, most recently in 2018.
+- Repeatedly named a Super Lawyer by Washington Super Lawyers, most recently in 2020.

 - 2015 King County Bar Association President’s Award.

 - 2013 Recent Graduate Award from the UW Law School Alumni Association.

 - Repeatedly recognized as a Rising Star by Washington Super Lawyers.